eitanoid/eitan-dotfiles/README.md

 # Todo:

-- Title screen for nvim -- maybe use alpha because supports colors
 - Set up wine for stuff like paint.net
 - switch off of Ranger to a different terminal file manager that is less slow and works better.
 - Zshell "which-key" menu just like neovim's which-key plugin